RoseCityRobotics/rcr-foundations/git/03-essentials.md

 to see changes in the staging area.
 These commands help you review what will be committed.

+## Learn more

+For a visual demonstration of these essential Git commands, watch:
+* [Quick Wins with Git](https://git-scm.com/videos) (5:06) – Essential Git commands and workflows

 ### Exercise

 1. Initialise a new repository.